Substra/hlf-k8s/README.md

 `python start.py`

-It will build the network and run the tests.
+It will build the network and run init config.

+The `run` docker container will create channel, make peers joins channel, install chaincode and instantiate chaincode.
-The `run` docker instance container will create some challenges, algo, dataset, train data, test data, traintuples on both orgs : owkin and chu-nantes.
+The `fixtures` docker instance container will create some challenges, algo, dataset, train data, test data, traintuples on both orgs : owkin and chu-nantes.
+It is commented by default.
+Uncomment it in `docker-compose.yaml` for testing and debugging.
+The `revoke` docker instance allow you to revoke an user, Recommandation is to leave this undocumented

 If you do not want to init the chaincode and make queries, comment the run docker part in the docker-compose.